 The Perfect Fairytale Getaway to Alsace, France (Colmar, Eguisheim & Kaysersberg)

-Welcome back everyone!
-For those of you who have been following me on Instagram saw that I got to visit the storybook towns of Alsace – the region with the colorful and charming Renaissance houses.
-Before I dive deep into this blog post, I just want to let everyone know that Alsace was BY FAR my FAVORITE region in France!
+Alsace is known to be the region in Eastern France with the colorful and charming Renaissance houses.
+Before I dive deep into this blog post, I just want to let everyone know that Alsace was BY FAR my FAVORITE area in France!
 I just fell in love with how peaceful, charming and colorful everything was.
 I truly felt like my favorite Disney princess, Belle!

 Speaking of Belle from Beauty and the Beast, a fun fact is that the classic Disney fairytale was based in Alsace (the town of Eguisheim to be exact, but I go into that later on).
 No matter where you tend to wander through or get lost in this region, it is hard to not be amazed at everything!